-Throughout the menstrual cycle, angiogenesis is a tremendously important process to support the function and the architecture of the endometrium(20, 21).
+Throughout the menstrual cycle, angiogenesis is tremendously significant process to support the function and the architecture of the endometrium(19, 20).
 In nonfertile menstrual cycles, progesterone withdrawal appears to elicit ischemia, hypoxia, and endometrial sloughing.
 After that, ruptured endometrial spiral arterioles and venules are suggested to serve as an angiogenic nidus that restores the vasculature in the next cycle.
 According to this notion, endothelial cells sprout from the disrupted vessels and recruit or induce pericytes or smooth muscle cells to form capillaries, venules, or arterioles.
-However, the mechanisms that contribute to post-menstrual repair and secretory phase remodelling have not clearly understood while stereological data has identified vessel elongation as a major endometrial angiogenic mechanism in the mid-late proliferative phase(21).
-From the molecular point of view, angiogenic factors identified in human endometrium includes epidermal growth factor, fibroblast growth factor, platelet-derived growth factor, and TGF-B, angiopoietin and VEGF, and VEGF is noted as the most likely mediator of endometrial angiogenesis (20, 22, 23).
+However, the mechanisms that contribute to post-menstrual repair and secretory phase remodelling have not clearly understood while stereological data has identified vessel elongation as a major endometrial angiogenic mechanism in the mid-late proliferative phase(20).
+From the molecular point of view, angiogenic factors identified in human endometrium includes epidermal growth factor, fibroblast growth factor, platelet-derived growth factor, and TGF-B, angiopoietin and VEGF, and VEGF is noted as the most likely mediator of endometrial angiogenesis (19, 21, 22).

-VEGF expression is induced by thrombin in several cell types (24-26).
-Thrombin induces VEGF secretion from human endometrial stromal cells that are decidualized by estradiol and medroxyprogesterone acetate (Figure 2).
-In addition, a synthetic thrombin receptor activating peptide stimulates PAR1 to increase VEGF secretion in decidualized human endometrial stromal cells (27).
+VEGF expression is induced by thrombin in several cell types (23-25).
+Thrombin induces VEGF secretion from human endometrial stromal cells that are decidualized by estradiol and medroxyprogesterone acetate.
+In addition, a synthetic thrombin receptor activating peptide stimulates PAR1 to increase VEGF secretion in decidualized human endometrial stromal cells (26).
 These findings indicate that thrombin mediates angiogenesis indirectly by enhancing VEGF expression in human endometrial stromal cells.
-Interestingly, thrombin also stimulate angiogenesis directly by enhancing endothelial proliferation and by elevating levels of the VEGF receptor 2 in endothelial cells (28).
-Collectively. decidual cell-derived thrombin and VEGF may synergistically enhance luteal phase angiogenesis.
-Moreover, thrombin and VEGF each enhance endothelial permeability by different pathways (29, 30).
-This would increase the access of clotting factors to decidual cell-expressed TF to promote a feed-forward cycle of enhanced thrombin and VEGF production.
-These findings appear to be consistent with the persistence of angiogenesis as well as the peak in VEGF expression in the luteal phase endometrium.
+Interestingly, thrombin also stimulate angiogenesis directly by enhancing endothelial proliferation and by elevating levels of the KDR receptor in endothelial cells (27).
+Collectively, decidual cell-derived thrombin and VEGF may act via their respective receptors to synergistically enhance luteal phase angiogenesis.
+Moreover, thrombin and VEGF each enhance endothelial permeability by different pathways (28, 29).
+This would increase access of clotting factors to decidual cell-expressed TF to promote a feed-forward cycle of enhanced thrombin and VEGF production.
+These findings appear to be consistent with the persistence of angiogenesis, as well as the peak in VEGF expression in the luteal phase endometrium.

 Thrombin may play not only physiological but pathological roles in the endometrium.
 For example, thrombin may elicit abnormal uterine bleeding by promoting aberrant angiogenesis and/or vessel maintenance.
-In contrast to ovarian steroid withdrawal-mediated menstrual bleeding, the chronic, erratic, and prolonged bleeding occurs from compromised surface microvessels in users of long-term progestin-only contraception (22).
-The endometrium from such patients show increased expression of TF (18, 31) as well as of VEGF (32).
-As VEGF would elicit a prolonged increase in vascular permeability, chronic TF-derived thrombin generation may further stimulate VEGF production with resultant sustaining aberrant angiogenesis.
+In contrast to ovarian steroid withdrawalmediated menstrual bleeding, the chronic, erratic, and prolonged bleeding occurs from compromised surface microvessels in users of long-term progestin-only contraception (21).
+The endometrium from such patients show increased expression of TF (18, 30) as well as of VEGF (31).
+As VEGF would elicit a prolonged increase in vascular permeability, chronic TF-derived thrombin generation may further stimulates VEGF production with resultant sustaining aberrant angiogenesis.
 Aberrant angiogenesis would produce the enlarged, distended, fragile vessels and overcomes TF-thrombin mediated hemostasis.

-Extracellular matrix degradation is also essential for the regulation of angiogenesis (33).
-This process is controlled by several enzymes, specifically by a family of matrix metalloproteinases (MMPs), which possess a zinc molecule at their catalytic site and are divided into three subclasses according to their substrate specificity (34, 35).
+Extracellular matrix degradation is also essential for the regulation of angiogenesis (32).
+This process is controlled by several enzymes, specifically by a family of matrix metalloproteinases (MMPs), which possess a zinc molecule at their catalytic site and are divided into three subclasses according to their substrate specificity (33, 34).
 Thrombin and a PAR1 agonist SFLLRN increase the production of MMP-1 and active MMP-2 from cultured secretory phase endometrial stromal cells.
 The increase is suppressed by an MEK inhibitor, suggesting that thrombin stimulates the production of MMPs via activation of PAR1 and the MAPK system.
 In order to stimulate angiogenesis and sustain integrity of the endometrium, PAR1 activation by thrombin may coordinate vessel growth and tissue degradation via the production of VEGF and MMPs.